Reltorem/reltorem.github.io/_posts/2025-11-06-mobile-devices.md

 Some devices are dual-SIM (or maybe more).

-- GPS -
+**GPS**

-Created by US Defence Dep.
+- Created by US Defence Dep.
-Over 30 satellites in orbit.
+- Over 30 satellites in orbit.
-Needs at least 4 satellites for accurate position.
+- Needs at least 4 satellites for accurate position.
-Uses timing differences in signal bounces to infer location.
+- Uses timing differences in signal bounces to infer location.
 '3D sphereical quadangulation'.
-Geotracking, mobile tower triangulation, etc. can also help pinpoint your location.
+- Geotracking, mobile tower triangulation, etc. can also help pinpoint your location.

-- WiFI -
+**WiFi**

 802 standards developed by IEEE.
 802.11 defines WiFi standards.